 Acute paraphimosis is abnormal tightness of the foreskin when it is pulled back.
 The foreskin is the skin that covers the head (glans) of the penis.
-The foreskin can usually be pulled back onto the penis.
-When the foreskin is pulled back, the glans is uncovered.
+Usually, the foreskin can be pulled back onto the penis and uncover the glans.
 Acute paraphimosis prevents your foreskin from being pulled back.

 Return to the emergency department if:

 - You have sudden pain or swelling in your penis.

 - You have an open wound on your penis.

 Contact your healthcare provider if:

 - Your signs and symptoms return or worsen.